 According to the Center for Disease Control in the United States, 90% of food allergies are caused by 8 foods: milk (from a cow), eggs, peanuts, nuts (sometimes referred to as Tree Nuts), fish, shellfish, soy and wheat.
 Other countries may have a different list of major allergens depending on the cultural diet.
 In addition to these 8 food groups we also translations for sesame, seeds, fruits and vegetables.
 Many other foods are available through our special order program.

-- Kathy in Virginia
+- Susan in California

-- Ellie in Michigan
+- Susan in California

 I have just returned from trip to Vietnam and would like to express my upmost gratitude.
 When showing your food allergy cards at restaurants, the waitstaff spent a lot of time studying the cards.
 Often they would consult the chef but surprised me was the limited food I could eat.
 I realized how much fish and shellfish are in dishes that you would least expect - especially in Asian cuisine.
 If I did not have the food allergy cards with me, I am not sure what would have honestly happened so I am really thankful.